Heartworm Signs

 The

-only way to be certain that a dog has heartworms is to do a blood test
+only way to be certain that a dog has Heartworms is to do a blood test

 which measures antigen levels (ELISA is a common type of test).

-Tests can't detect heartworms until 6 - 7 months after
+Tests can't detect Heartworms until 6 - 7 months after

 infection.
 If tests are conducted to early, a false reading

-may be obtained, meaning the test says a dog doesn't have a heartworm
+may be obtained, meaning the test says a dog doesn't have a Heartworm

 problem, when it actually does.
+A Knott's test is used to isolate any

-Dogs are tested before heartworm medications are refilled to
+Dogs are tested before Heartworm medications are refilled to

-ensure that they are heartworm free.
+ensure that they are Heartworm free.
 Even when dogs receive

-heartworm treatments, any missed doses could result in a problem,
+Heartworm treatments, any missed doses could result in a problem,

 particularly if a dog doesn't swallow a tablet.
-If heartworm develops
+If Heartworm develops

 and a dog is given a preventative, it could be a problem since worms in